-Join graphic designer Sarah Hyndman for an interactive talk full of demonstrations about how typefaces influence what we read.
-The audience will have the opportunity to volunteer to be ‘lab rats’ in Sarah’s ongoing research into typeface associations.
+Join graphic designer Sarah Hyndman for an interactive Type Tasting talk full of demonstrations about how typefaces influence what we read.
+The audience will have the opportunity to take part in Sarah’s ongoing research into typeface associations.
 Find out more…

 14th September 2014